Finance Director – Utilities Services Contractor

-From an original longlist of 30 interested candidates, Collingwood met nine, assessed and wrote reports on six with the client meeting all.
-Three were invited back to second interview and a subsequent offer made.
+From an original longlist of 30 interested candidates, Collingwood met 9, assessed and wrote reports on 6 with the client meeting all.
+Three were invited back to the second interview and a subsequent offer made.

 From there Collingwood managed the three month notice period through to completion.
 Throughout which Collingwood proactively engaged with the client to provide advice and guidance, ensuring our client did not miss out on appointing the best candidate for the role.